 How to Make Zucchini Lasagna

 Traditional flavors and a crowd pleasing meal starts right here!
-It’s all about the layers for this vegetable noodle lasagna.
+It’s all about the layers for this vegetable zucchini lasagna.

 Prep zucchini lasagna noodles: Using a mandoline, boxed grater or sharp knife, slice zucchini into pasta sheets.
 I find the mandoline is the best way to get 1/8″ thick slices.